2010 United States Senate special election in Massachusetts: General election

-Coakley took several actions during the campaign that were widely considered to cost her significant support.
-For example, less than a month before the election, she took six days off from campaigning, which Brown called "a vacation".
-The Boston Herald said of the move that "laying low in the final weeks of a truncated election is unusual – and a luxury that only a very confident candidate could afford."
-Brown made frequent references to Coakley acting like she was entitled to the seat merely by dint of being the candidate of the Democratic Party; famously, he said during one of the debates that "it's not Kennedy's seat, and it's not the Democrats' seat; it's the people's seat".
+Coakley took several actions during the campaign that were widely believed to have cost her significant support.
+For example, less than a month before the election, she took six days off from campaigning; Brown called this break a "vacation".
+The Boston Herald commented, "Laying low in the final weeks of a truncated election is unusual – and a luxury that only a very confident candidate could afford."
+Also, when criticized for leaving the state for a Washington fundraiser instead of campaigning, Coakley responded by asking, "'As opposed to standing outside Fenway Park?
+In the cold?
+Shaking hands?'"